temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 - Define and implement a Signal handler
 - Retrieve a handle on the Workflow to Signal
-- Send an external Signal
+- Send an external Signal from another workflow
 - Use a Temporal Client to submit execution requests for both Workflows

 Make your changes to the code in the `practice` subdirectory (look for